jpvmm/innoscripta/README.md

 # Innoscripta Challenge:
 This is the solution for the Innoscripta Challenge.

+The solution is called Few Shot Search due to the technique used to "teach" GPT-3.5 on how to search data.

 ## The Challenge:
 The goal of this hackathon is to get detail information about what a company produces/offers/sells.
 The solution should be country & language independent where the output should be in English.